-Seattle Museum Month, February 1-28, offers Seattle visitors staying in one of our 60+ partner hotels an unbeatable value: 50% off admission at our 40 museum partners, including many of Seattle’s most popular attractions.
+Seattle Museum Month, February 1-28, offers Seattle visitors staying in one of our 50+ partner hotels an unbeatable value: 50% off admission at more than 25 museums, including many of Seattle’s most popular attractions.

 You can go to as many museums as you like during your stay, and up to four people staying in the hotel room are eligible to use the discount, so it’s perfect for trips with friends or family.
 You’ll find the entire list of museums on seattlemuseummonth.com – but how to choose?
 Let’s dive in and I’ll try to make some suggestions according to your interests.

-Located in the Chinatown/International District, The Wing, or more formally, The Wing Luke Museum of the Asian Pacific American Experience, is a National Park Service affiliate and the first Smithsonian affiliate in the Pacific Northwest.
+Located in Seattle’s Chinatown-International District, The Wing, or more formally, the Wing Luke Museum of the Asian Pacific American Experience, is a National Park Service affiliate and the first Smithsonian affiliate in the Pacific Northwest.
 As the only pan-Asian museum in the nation, it offers an authentic and unique perspective on the American story.
-Your ticket provides access to compelling exhibitions, including a deep dive into the Seattle roots of global icon Bruce Lee, and a 45 minute guided Historic Hotel tour that takes you back in time to experience real Seattle history through the lives and stories of early Asian Pacific American pioneers.
+Be Water, My Friend is a popular exhibition exploring the life, teachings and legacy of international icon Bruce Lee, who had deep roots in Seattle.

 A few miles north, Seattle’s Ballard neighborhood drew significant numbers of Scandinavian immigrants in the early 1900s, drawn by jobs in fishing and lumber mills, and this neighborhood still bears traces of their cultural traditions.
-So it’s the perfect place for the Nordic Museum, an internationally recognized museum and cultural center that collects and preserves the values, traditions, art, and spirit of the Nordic peoples.
-It’s the largest museum in the United States to honor the legacy of immigrants from the five Nordic countries, and the stunning new building, which opened just last year, was recognized by Architectural Digest as one of the 15 most noteworthy museums opening in the world in 2018.
-Tip: This would be a good spot to have a lunch break at the museum’s Freya Café, or venture a couple blocks west for some classic fish and chips at the Lockspot.
+So it’s the perfect place for the National Nordic Museum, an internationally recognized museum and cultural center that collects and preserves the values, traditions, art, and spirit of the Nordic peoples.
+It’s the largest museum in the United States to honor the legacy of immigrants from the five Nordic countries, and the stunning new building, which opened in 2018, was recognized by Architectural Digest as one of the 15 most noteworthy museums opening in the world that year.
+Tip: If you didn’t eat in the C-ID, this would be a good spot to have a lunch break at the museum’s Freya Café, or venture a couple blocks west for some classic fish and chips at the Lockspot.

 Learn more about Seattle Museum Month at seattlemuseummonth.com and see my other posts for suggestions for arts & culture lovers, history & heritage buffs, and families.
-With 40 museums, we’ve got something for every interest.
+With more than 25 participating museums, we’ve got something for every interest.
 See you in February!